-Most modern discussions of angels range from sober recognition of the protection of God to new age psychobabble.
+Most modern discussions of guardian angels range from sober recognition of the protection of God to new age psychobabble.
 For example, Ulrich Luz concludes guardian angels are part of an outdated worldview.
 “I am of the opinion that a modern interpretation of Matt 18:10 can simply try to take seriously the substance of the concern expressed in the language of an earlier age.”
 He therefore abandons “the concrete idea of guardian angels, since it is no longer self-evident to the modern mind.”
 But he also observes that even Martin Luther believed “it is proper and necessary to preach about the good guardian angel of children who wears a white robe and sits at the child’s crib” (Matthew 8-20, 440, note 28).
 This verse is sometime used to defend infant baptism, although that is a particularly theological reading of this difficult verse.

 Most modern discussions of angels sounds more like new age psychobabble.
 In modern new age, mystical Christianity the guardian angel idea has grown into a wild eco-system of demi-gods who allegedly can be contacted, evoked and manipulated into giving you good fortune and wealth.
 “Guardian angels watch over you throughout your lifetime.
 Guardian angels provide protection, guidance and encouragement.
 Your guardian angel is praying for you and delivering the answers to your prayers.
 Your guardian angel also keeps a record of the choices you have made in your lifetime.